Qiangqiang0/bioproject/variantCalling/snpCalling.md

 # haplotypeCaller

 1. two step GVCF file (same format as vcf but has every genomic information)

     create GVCF per sample.
 It have all the position in gemone (Why? multiple samples,).

-    2.VQSQ tells us waht is good variants
+2. VQSQ tells us waht is good variants

 3. what is genotype refinement?

     * process: recalibrated variants -> variant postier qualityes -> variant filtering -> variant annotater

 4. evaluate the callse of downstream?

 5. fitering

     * mutiple samples help a lot,()